rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 This is just one example of what an Aggregated Experience App might do with the User Interest API.

-Note that this API **should not** be used to implement Watch History or Watch Next features.
+Note that this API **SHOULD NOT** be used to implement Watch History or Watch Next features.
 These concepts are much more fundamental to Firebolt and have explicit APIs so that Firebolt Distributors can keep track of which apps are using them separately.